🇹🇷

 Key Benefits

-Legal authorization to work remotely in Turkey
+Legal right to live and work remotely in Turkey for 1 year

-Path to residence permit
+Path to short-term residence permit for longer stays

 📋 Requirements (8)